-This problem has the tendency to develop slowly.
-In other words, the air coming from your Glendale home Furnace may feel cooler than normal, but progresses over time to a point where service is required.
+This problem tends to develop slowly.
+In other words, the air coming from your Glendale home Furnace may feel cooler than normal but progresses over time to a point where service is required.

 Additionally, this problem can be costly from an energy perspective because an HVAC System has to work harder in an attempt to get temperatures to desired levels.
-Over an extended period of time, the life cycle of a Heater may be shortened.
+Over an extended period, the life cycle of a Heater may be shortened.